spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202106.0/marketplace-product-offer/product-offer-validity-dates.md

 template: concept-topic-template
 ---

 Validity dates define the date range when product offer is active.
-It manipulates product offer activity field (spy_product_offer.is_active), activating and deactivating it based on the validity date range.
+The Validity Dates entity manipulates the product offer activity field (spy_product_offer.is_active), activating and deactivating it based on the validity date range.

 To update the product offer activity by validity dates data, run: